lsst-sqre/sqr-066/index.rst

                    "cpu": 4,
                    "memory": 1073741824
                }
+           },
+           "events": [
+               {   "event": "info",
+                   "data": "beginning lab creation for user 'rra'", "sent": False
+               },
+               {
+                   "event": "info",
+                   "data": "namespace 'nublado-rra' created",
+                   "sent": False
+               },
+               {
+                   "event": "progress",
+                   "data": "5.0",
+                   "sent": False
                }
+           ]
        }

     The response contains a mix of information provided at lab creation (options and env), information derived from the user's identity used to create the lab (UID, GID, group membership), and information derived from other settings (the quotas, which are based primarily on the chosen size).
     ``status`` is one of ``starting``, ``running``, ``terminating``, or ``failed``.
     ``pod`` is one of ``present`` or ``missing`` and indicates the lab controller's understanding of whether the corresponding Kubernetes pod exists.
     (This is relevant primarily for a lab in ``failed`` status.)
+    ``events`` (see the ``GET /nublado/spawner/v1/labs/<username>/events``) is a list of events for the current operation for the current user.
+These events will continue to be available until lab creation is attempted again for that user, or the lab controller restarts or garbage-collects old information.

     If lab creation for that user was attempted but failed, the record of that failure is retained with a ``failed`` status.
-    Its events (see the ``GET /nublado/spawner/v1/labs/<username>/events`` route description) will continue to be available until lab creation is attempted again for that user, or the lab controller restarts or garbage-collects old information.
     This data may be persisted in Redis; see :ref:`Scaling <scaling>`.

     Credential scopes required: ``admin:jupyterlab``